11 Easy Growth Marketing Hacks from Neil Patel

 If you’re wondering what is growth marketing or what is a growth marketer, this post is for you.

 He graciously walked me step-by-step through what it takes to be a growth marketer.
+As an SEO consultant myself, it was an honor to connect with him.

 In terms of credentials, here are some of his: